-The Operating Agency shall comply with applicable uniform administrative requirements, as described in 24 CFR Section 570.502.
-The Operating Agency shall carry out each activity in compliance with all Federal laws and regulations described in 24 CFR Part 570, Subparts J and K, except that:
+The Operating Agency shall comply with all applicable uniform administrative requirements.
+The Operating Agency shall carry out each activity in compliance with all applicable Federal laws and regulations described in 24 CFR Part 570, Subparts J and K, and 2 CFR Part 200 except that:

-- i.
-The Operating Agency does not assume the County environmental responsibilities described in 24 CFR 570.604; and - ii.
+- a.
+The Operating Agency does not assume the County environmental responsibilities described in 24 CFR 570.604 and 24 CFR Part 58.1, and - b.
 The Operating Agency does not assume the County's responsibility for initiating the review process under Executive Order 12372.

-Operating Agency agrees to be bound by applicable federal, state and local laws, regulations and directives as they pertain to the performance of the Contract, including, but not limited to, Sections a-j below.
-This Contract is subject to and incorporates the terms of the Housing and Community Development Act of 1974, as amended by the Cranston-Gonzales National Affordable Housing Act, 1990 and the 24 CFR Part 85.
+The Operating Agency agrees to be bound by applicable Federal, State, and local laws, regulations and directives as they pertain to the performance of the Contract, including, but not limited to, Sections a-k below.
+This Contract is subject to and incorporates the terms of the Housing and Community Development Act of 1974, as amended by the Cranston-Gonzales National Affordable Housing Act, 1990 and 2 CFR Part 200.